How to Build Your First Gaming PC (2026)

 The parts

-Every build needs these seven components:
+Every build needs these components:

 | Part | What it does |